 The test team at The Danish Consumer Council THINK Chemicals has purchased a large number of lubes in Danish stores and webshops.

 After that, we have carried out a so-called declaration test of the products.
 In other words, we have examined the ingredients lists on the products.
-The declared content is in conjunction with a large number of lists containing unwanted substances which may have lasting adverse effects.
+The declared content is compared with a large number of lists containing unwanted substances which may have lasting adverse effects.

-These effects may, for example, be allergies or endocrine disruptors.
+These effects may for example be allergies or endocrine disruption.

-The test is carried out in the same way as the Danish Consumer Council THINK Chemicals assess cosmetics and care products in the app ‘Kemiluppen’ (The Chemical Magnifying Glass).
+The test is carried out in the same way as the Danish Consumer Council THINK Chemicals assess cosmetics and personal care products in the app ‘Kemiluppen’.

 The test does not take into account the concentrations in which the substances are present.
 It also does not take into account substances that may cause irritation, pH or similar.